Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/ACTIVE DIRECTORY.md

 		This is good because it leaves us with a wide open path to begin enumerating the environment.

+# Trusts
+***
+	Use to establish forest-forest or domain-domain authentication Creates a link between the two authentication systems
+## Trust Types
+***
+### Parent-Child
+	Domains within the same forest
+	Child has two way transitive trust with the parent domain
+### Cross-Link
+	Trust between child domains to speed up authentication
+### External
+	Non-Transitivie trust
+	Between two seperate domains in two seperate forests Not already joined by a trust
+	Uses SID filtering
+### Forest
+	Transitive trust between two forest root domains Tree-root
+		Two way transitive trust
+		Between a forest root domain and a new tree root domain
+## Transitive VS Non-Transitive Trusts
+***
+### Transitive
+- Trust is expanded to objects the child-domain trusts
+### Non-Transitive
+- Only the child domain is trusted
 # Tombstone
 ***
 	Container that holds deleted objects